NDERF Home Page

 During your experience, did you encounter any specific information/awareness regarding earthly life’s difficulties, challenges, or hardships?
 No

 During your experience, did you encounter any specific information/awareness regarding love?
 Yes I felt so loved, greater than is possible in our earthly life.

 Did you have a sense of knowing, special knowledge or purpose?
 No

 Are there one or several parts of your experience that are especially meaningful or significant to you?
-The most meaningful part is the knowledge given to me that God exists and is real, and that He is love.

 Did the questions asked and information you provided so far accurately and comprehensively describe your experience?
 Yes